nestrebilla/TR/README.md

 This project is based on the Toy Robot Coding Challenge C++ 2023 by.
 The requirements of the project are in the file: **Toy Robot Code Challenge C++ 2023.pdf**

+In summary, the application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.
+There are no other obstructions on the table surface.
+The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
+Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

 ## Pre-requisites

 **IDE (Integrated Development Environment)**: Microsoft Visual Studio Professional 2017 Version 15.9.16